CyrilCermak/modular_architecture_on_ios/README.md

 those two applications with 30 modules and the other one with 300 modules.
 With that strategy, all architectures can be compared for each linking method and how the metrics change with an increased number of modules.
-The tolal number of tested applications is 13 (4 different architecture x 2 linking methods x 2 different number of modules + 1 monolith).
+The total number of tested applications is 13 (4 different architecture x 2 linking methods x 2 different number of modules + 1 monolith).